ministryofjustice/opg-modernising-lpa-docs/src/adr/articles/0008-integration-with-sirius.md

 All our services in some way integrate with the Sirius database, whether this is directly or via a service in between.

-Sirius and its database contain all our LPA information from creation on Make a LPA, scanning of the documents, case workers working on the case, through to the Use an LPA service.
+Sirius and its database contain all our LPA information from creation on Make a LPA, scanning of the documents, case workers working on the case, through to the Use a LPA service.

 Modernising will be no different, but we must decide on the best way to do this as we enter our Beta phase.